Genevieve: Early Middle Ages

-Many of Genevieve's activities during the Middle Ages were similar to contemporary Gallo-Roman bishops.
+Many of Genevieve's activities during the Middle Ages were similar to those of contemporary Gallo-Roman bishops.
 For example, the author of her vita compares her to Martin of Tours, who saved Worms, and Aignan of Orléans, who organised the defense of Orléans, also like Genevieve, against the Huns.
 She has also been compared to Leo I, who rescued Rome from Attila the same year that she diverted Attila from Paris.
-She also participated in the consolidation of Clovis' power and in the defeat of Arianism, and her active life in Paris occurred at the same time the city's influence was increasing.
+She also participated in the consolidation of Clovis's power and in the defeat of Arianism, and her active life in Paris occurred at the same time the city's influence was increasing.
 Like other female saints, she "had to assume male characteristics in order to gain influence and to resolve the contradictions between her gender and her prominence".
 In her vita, Germanus advised Genevieve to "act manfully", and she was compared to Judith and Esther, Biblical figures who also crossed gender boundaries.

 By the eighth century, a hospice for pilgrims was built next to the Basilica of the Holy Apostles; by the ninth century, the basilica was known as Saint Genevieve's Abbey.
-A small canon was formed and a small abbey was built in Genevieve's honor in the early 800s.
+A small canon was formed, and a small abbey was built in Genevieve's honour in the early 800s.
 The community was forced to flee during the Siege of Paris in 845; they brought Genevieve's reliquary with them and hid them in Athis, Draveil, and Marizy, although they were returned to Paris in 862.
-According to Sluhovsky, miracles occurred at all three sites and increased her fame throughout the Ile-de-France.
+According to Sluhovsky, miracles occurred at all three sites and increased her fame throughout the Île-de-France.
 In 885, the residents of Paris invoked the intercession of Genevieve and other saints when Paris was besieged by the Normans; she was credited with the city's success in repelling them.
 Sluhovsky states that it "affirmed her role as a divine intercessor".
 It was also the first time that she was invocated for the city as a whole, not just for individuals who visited her shrine, and established a tradition of public invocations of Genevieve.
 According to Sluhovsky, the later 800s to the eleventh century was a time of rebuilding after the destruction of the abbey by the Normans, but it was also a time of growing popularity for Genevieve.
 Liturgical texts and hymns were written in her honor during this period.